 In most applications, declaring multiple themes is not necessary.
 Instead,

-theme for your needs.
+you should configure the default theme for your needs.
 If you need multiple

 themes in a single application, Angular Material does provide tools